Skip to main content

 Allergy symptoms resulting from pollens and other allergens can mimic the symptoms of the common cold: itchy, watery eyes, sneezing, runny nose, and nasal congestion.

 Here are a few other ways to tell which one you have.
 Allergies don’t typically include fever, while a cold can include a mild one, especially in kids.
 Allergies tend to last as long as you’re exposed to the allergen, while colds tend to last no longer than one to two weeks.9 Some people may only experience symptoms during one season, while others may react to allergens throughout the year.10 Still not sure whether you have allergies or a cold?
-Take our simple quiz to find out.
+Read more to find out.

 Several factors impact the severity of an allergic reaction to pollen, including how much pollen a plant species emits into the air, how long your exposure is, and whether the pollen is more or less likely to cause an allergenic response.
 If you’re allergic to multiple pollens or allergens, you may have more severe allergy symptoms.